From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Discussion

-An extensive diversification of Omicron sublineages has taken place in the past two years \cite{virological}.
-Among them, the subvariants BQ.1 ad XBB.1 are reported to be the most resistant SARS-CoV2 variants.
-Recombination of various sublineages spreading simultaneously, have led to complex-recombinant lineages, making it difficult to track the lineage of off-springs through conventional approaches.
-Extensive experimental studies and analyses are being conducted to address the problem of induced convergent evolution of Omicron-RBD domain\cite{Cao2023, Bloom2023}.
-Figure \ref{x} (borrowed and presented as is from Reference \cite{Cao2023}) provides a lucid picture of evolutionarily conserved mutations in the emergent variants.
-In addition, other variants of SARS-COV-2 BA.2.86 lineage \cite{Kaku2023} such as JN.1(L455S mutation), and Flip Variant with mutations (L455F; F456L) are currently posing challenges with high transmissibility/binding affinity, in several parts of the globe.
-With this background of constantly evolving variants of concern/interest, we provide a perspective from the structure network of SARS-CoV2 complex with ACE2 receptor in the following paragraph.
-We make use of the network topological metrics such as cliques, communities, and the clusters at the host-pathogen interface, described in the Result section to explore if the mutations have any correlation with their topological metrics.
+An extensive diversification of Omicron sublineages has taken place in the past two years.
+Among them, the subvariants BQ.1 and XBB.1 were reported to be the most resistant SARS-CoV2 variants.
+Recombination of several sublineages spreading simultaneously, have led to complex-recombinant variants, making it difficult to track the lineage of off-springs through conventional approaches.
+Extensive experimental studies and analyses are being conducted to address the problem of induced convergent evolution of Omicron-RBD domain\cite{Cao2023, Bloom2023}. \ref{S3 Fig} Fig (borrowed and presented as is from Reference \cite{Cao2023}) provides a lucid picture of evolutionarily conserved mutations in the emergent variants.
+In addition, other variants of SARS-CoV2 BA.2.86 lineage \cite{Kaku2023} such as JN.1(L455S mutation), and Flip Variant with mutations (L455F; F456L) are currently posing challenges with high transmissibility/binding affinity, in several parts of the globe.
+Further, the fast genomic mutations in SARS-CoV2 from immune compromised patients are also providing information for further exploration \cite{FUTATSUSAKO2024109597}.
+With this background of constantly evolving variants of concern/interest, we provide a perspective from the structure network of SARS-CoV2 complex with ACE2 receptor.